jagill/magog-rust/src/types/README.md

 coordinates in various configurations.

 The geometrical types are:
   * Point: A point on a 2-d plane.
-This is basically a promoted Coord2.
+This is basically a promoted Position.
   * LineString: A series of points on a 2-d plane, tracing out a root.
-This is basically a promoted Vec<Coord2>.
+This is basically a promoted Vec<Position>.
   * Polygon: A polygon is a solid region in the plane.
 It may have holes.
 It has a single exterior LineString, which must be a loop (the final coordinate should be the same as the first coordinate).
 It may have 0 to many interior